remyeltorro/celldetective/README.md

 performed without saturating the GPU memory thanks to the subprocess formulation for the different modules.
 The GPU can be disabled in the startup window.
 The software does not require a GPU (but model inference will be longer).

-A typical analysis of a single movie with a GPU takes between 5 to 15 minutes.
+A typical analysis of a single movie with a GPU takes between 3 to 15 minutes.
 Depending on the number of cells and frames on the images, this computation time can increase to the order of half an hour on a CPU.

-The memory must be sufficient to load a movie stack at once in order to visualize it in napari.
-Otherwise, processing is performed frame by frame, therefore the memory required is extremely low.
+Processing is performed frame by frame, therefore the memory requirement is extremely low.
+The main bottleneck is in the visualization of segmentation and tracking output.
+Whole stacks (typically 1-9 Gb) have to be loaded in memory at once to be viewed in napari.

 ## Software requirements

 The software was developed simulateously on Ubuntu 20.04 and Windows 11.
-It was tested on MacOS, but Tensorflow installation can rquire extra steps.
+It was tested on MacOS, but Tensorflow installation can require extra steps.

--   Linux: Ubuntu 20.04.6 LTS (Focal Fossa) (not tested on ulterior versions)
+-   Linux: Ubuntu 20.04.6 LTS (Focal Fossa)
 -   Windows: Windows 11 Home 23H2

 To use the software, you must install python, *e.g.* through [Anaconda](https://www.anaconda.com/download).
-We developed and tested the software in Python 3.9 and more recently 3.11.
+Celldetective is routinely tested on both Ubuntu and Windows for Python versions 3.9, 3.10 and 3.11.

 # Installation